mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

->This value will indicate whether or not the notification stream will be visible in the Audio UI.
-If the stream is not visible in the app, the user will not be able to set the volume of this stream from the UI.
+>This parm allows you to control whether the ZVC allow the device user to view and modify the volume settings for the Audio Stream that is typically used for other notifications.

 Parm value input rules:

 * String that has a minimum size of 0 character and a maximum size of 255 characters
-* The value that is entered must be either "1" or "0", which will make the notification stream visible or hidden respectively.
+* The value that is entered must be either "1", which will make the stream visible, or "0", which will make the Audio Stream hidden.

 ####Minimum, Maximum and Preset Volume Level for Speaker Mode
 Settable if: The Audio UI Profile Action is "Add an Audio UI Profile"